 All graduates will be eligible to apply directly to AIMS for professional recognition.

-This course is currently in the qualifying phase of accreditation with the Australian Institute of medical scientists (AIMS), however graduates are eligible to apply for membership with AIMS.
+This course has been designed to meet the accreditation guidelines of Australian Institute of medical scientists (AIMS), however graduates are eligible to apply for membership with AIMS.

 Credit transfers & pathways